janellewong/caloriecounter/README.md

 **What will the application do?**

- - Record the food you eat every day into 4 categories: Breakfast, Lunch, Dinner, and Snack
+ - Record the food you eat every day into 3 categories: Breakfast, Lunch, Dinner
  - When a person uses this app, it will ask for them to log down what they ate, as well as how much of that foods they ate, and how many calories it has.
-For example, one log could be *Skim Milk, 1 cup, 120 calories*.
+ For example, one log could be *Skim Milk, 500 mL, 120 calories*.
- - Total the calories for each meal and also for the whole day
+ - Total the calories for each meal as well as for the whole day
  - Set a calorie limit goal for the week, and know when that limit is breached
- - Make calculations like averaging out the calories you have eaten for the week

  **Who will use it?**